 Here’s the video tutorial, followed by some tips to improve your writing.

-By the way, this video was based on a chapter in The Coaching Website Guide – which has my best tips for creating a website to attract clients.
+This video is based on a chapter in my book, The Coaching Website Guide, which has my best tips for creating a website to attract clients.

 And hey, if you’re finding it difficult to put together your core message, you’re not alone.
 This step is often a lot of work, and it’s common for it to evolve and improve over time.
 So, give it your best shot.